Ransomware Response Plan: 6 Phases From Attack to Recovery

 • Take snapshots of infected cloud systems for forensic investigation

 Communication protocol: Assume attackers are monitoring your communications.
 They often gain access to email and collaboration tools before deploying ransomware.
-Use out-of-band channels like personal mobile phones or a separate communication platform for coordination.
+If your email, Slack, or Teams are compromised, you can’t use them to coordinate your response.
+Set up contingency communication channels before you need them: a separate Signal group, personal cell numbers printed on paper, or a dedicated out-of-band platform that doesn’t touch your corporate network.

 Critical questions to answer: